Key factors that impact the cost of your Des Moines to Scottsdale movetoggle

 State income tax 4.4% 2.5%

-• The cost of living for a single person in Scottsdale is 204.2% higher than in Des Moines.
+• Be sure to budget for higher bills in Scottsdale, since the cost of living for a single person in Scottsdale is 204.2% higher than in Des Moines.
+This includes routine expenses like utilities, groceries, clothing, and transportation.

 • The unemployment rate in Scottsdale is 20.34% lower than in Des Moines.

-• State income taxes in Scottsdale are 43.18% lower than in Des Moines.
+• One perk of moving to Scottsdale is paying less in state income taxes, which are 43.18% lower than in Des Moines.

 To put this in perspective, you would need around $9,126.92 in Scottsdale to maintain the same standard of life that you can have with $3,000.00 in Des Moines.